 One key difference between Chapter 13 and Chapter 7 bankruptcy is that Chapter 7 allows people to completely eliminate their unsecured debt after a specific period.
 In contrast, Chapter 13 allows people to reorganize their debts while paying back some portion of what they owe.
 This is just one of many differences between the two forms of bankruptcy.

-If your personal or business debt is overwhelming and you are considering filing for bankruptcy, it is important to understand the different bankruptcy filing options you have available.
-The North Carolina Bar Association affirms that Chapter 7 bankruptcy allows men and women who fall below certain income levels (with more debt than they can pay) to eliminate unsecured debt.
-By filing Chapter 7 bankruptcy:
+If your personal or business debt is overwhelming and you are considering filing for bankruptcy, it is critical to understand the different bankruptcy filing options you have available.
+You will need to know which option meets your needs and what you wish to accomplish when you file.

-- No repayment of your debt is required
+- No repayment of your debt is required.

-- Qualifying debts are completely discharged
+- Qualifying debts are completely discharged.

-- Debt collection, vehicle repossession, and property foreclosures can be stopped
+- Debt collection, vehicle repossession, and property foreclosures can be stopped.

-- Non-dischargeable debts can be reorganized but not eliminated
+- Non-dischargeable debts can be reorganized but not eliminated.

 Defining Dischargeable and Non-Dischargeable Debt